zalenix/portaldocs/portal-sdk/templates/top-onboarding.md

 A few notes about this path:
 * Any user that receives this URL will be able to see your entry point.
 * Any users who receives a deep link to blades within your extension will be able to see that experience even without the feature flag
 * If the extension is integrated into the Marketplace, then that team has its own way of hiding Marketplace items.
-Contact <a href="mailto:1store@microsoft.com?subject=Integrating a New Extension into the Marketplace">1store@microsoft.com </a> for more details.
+Contact <a href="mailto:1store@microsoft.com?subject=Integrating%20a%20New%20Extension%20into%20the%20Marketplace">1store@microsoft.com </a> for more details.

 ## Public preview or GA